lisdude/toaststunt/docs/README.md

     - reverse (reverse lists)
     - all_members (return the indices of all instances of a type in a list)
     - curl (return webpage as string)
+    - owned_objects (returns all valid objects owned by an object)

 - Miscellaneous changes:
     - Numeric IP addresses in connection_name